RagnarB83/ash-documentation/docs/_build/html/_sources/job-types.rst.txt

 ###########################
 Geometry optimization
 ###########################
-Geometry optimizations are easily performed in Ash due to availability of a few different optimization codes.

-- An internal optimizer is available (called "Optimizer") that can optimize the system in Cartesian coordinates only using the LBFGS algorithm.
-While frozen atoms are supported, no other constraints are supported.
-- An interface to the PyBerny optimization program (https://github.com/jhrmnn/pyberny) is available that allows efficient optimizations in redundant internal coordinates.
-No frozen atoms or constraints are available currently.
-PyBerny requires installation via pip.
-- The **recommended** optimizer is geomeTRIC (https://github.com/leeping/geomeTRIC) for which there is full-featured Ash interface. geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
+Geometry optimizations are easily performed in Ash due to availability of the flexible optimizer: geomeTRIC (https://github.com/leeping/geomeTRIC) geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Supports constraints as well as frozen atoms natively.
 Furthermore, the "ActiveRegion" feature inside Ash allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
 Only the active region coordinates are passed to geomeTRIC.
+ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations, relaxed and unrelaxed 1D/2D surface scans and more.

 .. code-block:: python